zenml-io/zenml/docs/book/starter-guide/collaborate/users.md

 ---
-description: How to add users
+description: How to add users to your ZenML deployment
 ---

-# Things to change

-- Add stuff about users and invites
-- Make them add a user
-- Explain concept of shared stacks again?
+# Multi-player mode with ZenML

+After you have [deployed ZenML](../../getting-started/deploying-zenml/deploying-zenml.md) and [connected your local client with the deployment](./zenml-deployment.md)